ingresso-group/slate/source/includes/_availability.md

 }
 ```

-`Availability` lists the tickets that are currently available for a performance.
-In most cases the availability provided is in real time (although we do
-sometimes [cache](#caching) availability) and represents the tickets available
-at the time the request was made.
-There is therefore no guarantee that the
-tickets will still be available to purchase at some future time.
-Tickets are
-only guaranteed to be held after you have [reserved tickets](#reserve).

 Availability is divided into a set of ticket types, and each ticket type is
 subdivided into price bands.
 If you request individual seats for a seated event
 each price band includes seat blocks for the contiguous seats.
 The structure of
 the availability data returned is therefore:

 <img src="https://d1wx4w35ubmdix.cloudfront.net/wl-media/images/availability-hierarchy.png" alt="Availability Hierarchy">

-If you wish to retrieve individual seats and offer seat selection to your
-customer then you should include `add_seat_blocks` in your request.
-If the event
-is seated and the supplier system supports seat selection then we will return
-seat blocks containing seats.
-You can check for the presence of the seat blocks
-to determine whether you can offer seat selection to your customer.
-Note that
-implementing seat selection can be quite involved because you need to integrate
-a third-party seat renderer or implement your own - we are happy to discuss this
-further with you and offer our advice.

 <aside class="notice">In the UK market, offers are typically classified as
 either "discounted face value" or "no booking fee".
 Discounted face value offers